Eve Air Mobility Eve (production model)

 EmbraerX has key design elements for their eVTOL aircraft which include: A human centered design, optimal safety, high reliability, redundant systems, a lower noise footprint to be community friendly, simplicity in design, advanced technology, 100% electric, passenger comfort and user experience, accessibility for anyone (young, older, special needs), low operating costs, autonomous flight and no emissions.

 Having a main wing will increase the range of the aircraft making it extremely useful for passengers flying in a large urban area and flying from a urban area to a rural area.
 The tail of the aircraft has one vertical stabilizer.
 The landing gear is helicopter-like fixed skid landing gear reminiscent of an Airbus H145 helicopter's landing skid.
-No mention has been made if there is an emergency ballistic parachute on the aircraft.

 When looking at the aircraft design, one can readily see the aircraft has been made to reduce the complexity of the aircraft.
-There are no tilting propellers, the wing and booms are fixed, the aircraft has a conventional tail and the landing gear has fixed skid-type landing gear.
+There are no tilting propellers, the wing and booms are fixed, the aircraft has a U tail and the landing gear has fixed skid-type landing gear.
 Reducing the complexity of any aircraft decreases the purchase cost, increases the life of the aircraft, increases the reliability of the aircraft, increases the safety of the aircraft and decreases the maintenance costs for the aircraft.

 The timeline of when a prototype or production model will be produced was not provided in Eve Air Mobility as of July 2022.
+As of 2025, the company expects serial production to start in 2026.

 Specifications:

-- Aircraft type: eVTOL passenger aircraft
+- Aircraft type: eVTOL passenger planned production model aircraft

 - Piloting: 1 pilot (in the future, autonomous)

-- Capacity: 4 passengers and luggage
+- Capacity: 4 passengers and luggage (6 passengers in autonomous configuration)

 - Cruise speed: Unknown